Jan 14, 2008

 NoDriveAutoRun registry key, which stored at the same registry location, meanwhile determine whether a particular connected drive should run AutoPlay function or not.
 When AutoRun is enabled on the drive, media is automatically started when it is inserted in the drive.

-By default, Windows Vista does not add any NoDriveAutoRun registry subkey.
+By default, Windows Vista and Windows 7 does not add any NoDriveAutoRun registry subkey.
 And you probably don’t want to block any drive from AutoPlay too.
 So remove and delete all NoDriveAutoRun key in the registry.

 Uninstall conflict software